AMCE Apo-Kabusa Road,

 The African Medical Centre of Excellence (AMCE)

-The African Medical Centre of Excellence is being implemented in four phases over five years, starting with a 170-bed specialist hospital that will later be expanded to a 500-bed facility.
-The centre will have the capacity to provide services to more than 200,000 patients in Nigeria and another 150,000 patients from neighbouring West African countries within its first five years of operation.
+The African Medical Centre of Excellence is being implemented in four phases over five years, and has commenced operations with a 170-bed specialist hospital that will later be expanded to a 500-bed facility, with the capacity to provide services to more than 200,000 patients in Nigeria and another 150,000 patients from neighbouring West African countries within its first five years of operation.

 Our Mission

-The African Medical Centre of Excellence will make a decisive impact on non-communicable diseases in West Africa by providing world-class clinical services complemented by education and research programs.
+The African Medical Centre of Excellence will make a decisive impact on non-communicable diseases in Global Africa by providing world-class clinical services complemented by education and research programs.

 Our Vision

-To make a significant and measurable positive impact on non-communicable disease care and recovery in West Africa.
+To make a significant and measurable positive impact on non-communicable disease care and recovery in Global Africa.

 Our Values